Post Mortem (Black Tide album)

 Post Mortem is the second album by the American heavy metal band Black Tide, released on August 23, 2011.
-The album was produced by Josh Wilbur and GGGarth.
+It was produced by Josh Wilbur and GGGarth.
 It is the band's first album to feature guitarist Austin Diaz, after the departure of Alex Nuñez in 2008.

 Recording, release and promotion

 The album was originally intended to be self-titled and was set for release in February 2011, but it was later announced that the album would be titled Post Mortem and the release date would be pushed back to August 23, 2011.
 To date, three singles have been released, along with an additional promotional digital single.

 The songs "That Fire", "Let It Out" and "Into the Sky" were featured on the Al Cielo EP as Spanish re-recordings with alternative names.

 "Honest Eyes" is featured on the soundtrack and opening cinematic for the 2012 video game Street Fighter X Tekken.

 "That Fire" is featured on the soundtrack of EA Sports' NHL 12 and is played before any game the player manually plays.